pingcap/docs/sql/slow-query.md

 ## Query example of SLOW_QUERY

-The following example shows how to locate a slow query by querying the SLOW_QUERY table.
+The following examples show how to identify a slow query by querying the SLOW_QUERY table.

 ### Slow Query of quering TopN